 TN028: Context-Sensitive Help Support

-This note describes the rules for assigning Help contexts IDs (that is, topic numbers) and other help issues in MFC.
-Context sensitive help support requires the help compiler that is available in Visual C++.
+This note describes the rules for assigning Help contexts IDs and other help issues in MFC.
+Context-sensitive help support requires the help compiler that is available in Visual C++.

 In addition to implementing context-sensitive help using WinHelp, MFC also supports using HTML Help.
 For more information on this support and programming with HTML Help, see HTML Help: Context-Sensitive Help for Your Programs.

 There are two types of context-sensitive help implemented in Windows applications.
 The first, referred to as "F1 Help" involves launching WinHelp with the appropriate context based on the currently active object.
-The second is SHIFT+F1 mode.
-In this mode, the mouse cursor changes to the help cursor (a combination arrow + question mark), and the user proceeds to click the object on which they want help.
-At that point, WinHelp is launched to give help for the object on which the user clicked.
+The second is "Shift+ F1" mode.
+In this mode, the mouse cursor changes to the help cursor, and the user proceeds to click on an object.
+At that point, WinHelp is launched to give help for the object that the user clicked on.